 With the global Electronic Data Interchange (EDI) Software market estimated to reach USD 3,451.3 million by 2027, it is evident how much companies are relying on EDI.
 Among others, the three main business advantages that EDI offers are cost and employee efficiency, automated processes with fewer errors, and eco-friendliness.
 It can cut down your costs by eliminating the paper-based manual and monotonous work that requires you to invest a lot of time and resources.
-Besides, automated work helps in curbing the increasing environment pollution substantially.
+Besides, automated work helps in curbing the increasing environmental pollution substantially.

-EDI helps organizations unburden some of the major workload by streamlining the exchange of business communications internally as well as with its various stakeholders in the supply chain.
+EDI helps organizations unburden some of the major workloads by streamlining the exchange of business communications internally as well as with its various stakeholders in the supply chain.
 With more and more companies adopting EDI, it makes sense to tap into its benefits already and stay ahead in your market.

 How Can EDI Optimize the Supply Chain?

 In this blog, we will be looking at the internal optimization of the supply chain process of a company through an imaginative narrative.
 Let’s call the company Ally, and assume it has several employees.
-To get deeper insights into what’s going in its supply chain processes, let’s take four roles (the main characters in our story) in the company that are most affected and would seek for an EDI solution:
+To get deeper insights into what’s going on in its supply chain processes, let’s take four roles (the main characters in our story) in the company that are most affected and would seek an EDI solution:

 - Sara, the Supply Chain Manager